 Fantasy football is awesome.
 For those new to the experience, it's the opportunity to create your own personal NFL team, without the drawback of paying out millions of dollars or dealing with player agents.
 You can mold your roster into exactly the kind of experience you want.
 Draft your favorite players, choose your ideal roster construction and crush the competition with the vast array of tools and resources available here at 4for4.
-Simply put, fantasy football is the accumulation of fantasy points based off of real-life statistics.
-Score more fantasy points than the other owners in your league, and you win.
+Simply put, fantasy football is the accumulation of fantasy points based on real-life statistics.
+Score more fantasy points than the other managers in your league, and you win.
 Simple as that.

-Scoring and rules can vary from league to league, but generally speaking, you have to compile a team of NFL players that will score points every time they accumulate statistics.
-These can range from standard offensive leagues where touchdowns and yards reign supreme, to more advanced defensive formats where tackles, sacks and interceptions can guide your team to victory.
+Scoring and rules can vary from league to league, but generally speaking, you compile a team of NFL players that will score points every time they accumulate statistics.
+These can range from standard offensive leagues where touchdowns and yards reign supreme, to more advanced defensive formats where tackles, sacks, and interceptions can guide your team to victory.
 The more points your team scores, the greater chance you have to be victorious.